How to Register

 - Grade types are normal grade type (letter grade), pass/fail, or audit.

 - Freshmen and graduate students may not take courses on a pass/fail basis.

-Some courses at UK do not start at the beginning of the semester; however, you still must register for them by the last official day to add a part-of-term course.
+- Some courses at UK do not start at the beginning of the semester; however, you still must register for them by the last official day to add a part-of-term course.
 Please check the course catalog for course deadlines.

 Do you have a Hold that is preventing you from registering? myUK will not let you register or add if:

 - You have a Hold placed against your record for a financial or other outstanding obligation.
 Use myUK to check for Holds.
 You must clear all Holds before myUK will allow you to register, add classes, change sections, or change grade options.
 Some hold types may prevent you from being able to drop classes or cancel your registration.
 Please check the hold and contact the appropriate office.

 - You have an Advisor Hold.
 Most undergraduate students and some graduate students have an Advisor Hold placed against their record.
-This ensures that students consult with their adviser before they register.
-Only your official adviser or department can remove an Advisor Hold.
+This ensures that students consult with their advisor before they register.
+Only your official advisor or department can remove an Advisor Hold.